nemosminer/NemosMiner/README.md

       Includes some trust index based on past 1hr currentestimate variation from 24hr.
       AND is NOT sensible to spikes.
       This shows less switching than following Current Estimate and more switching that following the 24hr Actual.
-      Better profitability on our rigs.
+      Better profitability.

    Earnings Tracker

-      Display BTC/H and BTC/D as well a estimation of when the payment threshold will be reached.
+      Displays BTC/H and BTC/D as well a estimation of when the payment threshold will be reached.
       Supported pools:
             ahashpool
             zergpool